VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-The focus moves in a correct sequence order on the app from left to right and top to bottom.
+The focus mostly moves in a correct sequence order on the app from left to right and top to bottom.

 Exceptions include: